mako-framework/docs/06_security/01_gatekeeper.md

 ...
 ```

-You'll not always be able to authorize actions on a entity instance so it also possible to pass the class name.
+You'll not always be able to authorize actions on a entity instance so it is also possible to pass the class name.

 ```
 $this->authorize('create', Article::class);